SuperSecureHuman/supersecurehuman.github.io/_posts/2024-11-07-GlusterFS-NFS.md

 Trying to run any sort of cluster workloads needs a shared storage solution.
 GlusterFS is my prefered setup, works well when you deal with the files directly.
 When it comes to working with PVC on Kubernetes, it's a bit of a pain.
 NFS is a better solution for that.
 NFS-Ganesha is a user-space NFS server that supports NFSv3, NFSv4, and pNFS.
 It's a good solution for Kubernetes PVCs.
 This guide will be using raspberry pi's as the nodes, but it should be applicable to any system.

+Note that this article is not a argument on which is better, GlusterFS or NFS.
+This is a learning journey to have a file storage solution that works well with Kubernetes PVCs.
+In real world scenarios, there may be better solutions, but the principles should be the same.

 ## 1. **Setting up GlusterFS**

 ### Install GlusterFS on All Nodes